autodesk-forks/MaterialX/source/MaterialXView/README.md

 To load in more than one material:

  1. Either have more than one renderable item specified in the input MaterialX document (.mtlx) or
  2. Incrementally load in more materials by:
     1. Clicking on `Advanced Setting`s and enable `Merge Materials`.
     2. Clicking on `Load Material` to select additional `.mtlx` files.
-The materials are now listed under a `Assigned Material` option.
+The materials are listed under a `Assigned Material` option.

 To assign a renderable item to either an existing group or the entire object, click the `Assigned Material` list to switch among (between) the currently loaded materials.
 Alternatively the `LEFT` and `RIGHT` arrows can be used to cycle through the list.